pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 # Example Spring Boot Application for VMware Tanzu GemFire For VMs

-This branch demonstrates deployment scenarios for an app, and how the app's location affects communication with Tanzu GemFire For VMs service instance.
+This branch demonstrates deployment scenarios for an app, and how the app's location affects communication with a Tanzu GemFire For VMs service instance.

 ## About the App